How to Read Nutrition Labels: Fat Content, Carbs & What To Look For

 When you look at a nutrition label, it’s important to notice how much of that product counts as one serving.
 The servings per package will be provided in kitchen measurements (e.g. teaspoon, 1/3 cup) as well as by weight.
 Weight is considered the gold standard for tracking actual serving size.
 If you have more than the suggested serving size on the package, you need to multiply the calorie content for a more accurate total of your intake.

-For example, on the label shown above, the serving size is a 1/2 cup and there are 8 servings per container.
-If you eat ½ of the package in one sitting (2 cups), you’ll have consumed a whopping 800 calories!
+For example, on the label shown above, the serving size is 2/3 cup and there are 8 servings per container.
+If you eat ½ of the package in one sitting (a little more than 2.5 cups), you’ll have consumed a whopping 920 calories!

 Nutrition labels are required to include total fat, saturated fat, and trans fat.
 The total amount of fat in the diet is a percentage of your calorie needs.
 The recommendation for the typical American diet is around 30%.
 For someone taking in 2,000 calories, this would mean around 70 grams of total fat per day.
 The recommendation for fat intake on the keto diet range from 60-75% fat.
 For someone taking in 2,000 calories this would be between 130-160 grams per day.